CubedNetwork/fabulously-optimized-wiki/adding-more-mods.md

 ### MultiMC/MultiMC (auto-update)

 1. Open MultiMC
-2. Click on Fabulously Optimized, then `Instance Folder`
+2. Click on Fabulously Forgified, then `Instance Folder`
 3. Open [Modrinth, set Loader to Fabric](https://modrinth.com/mods?g=categories:%27fabric%27)
 4. Choose any mod you want and go to its _Versions_ page
 5. Click `⤓` on the latest version that is compatible with Fabric and your Minecraft version